-Train for a career in firefighting and keep your community safe with the Fire Science program at Lansing Community College.
-Through comprehensive coursework you’ll learn fire safety, investigation and inspection, fire command and administration, hazardous materials and how they relate to fire fighting, and the command and use of fire hydraulics.
-We emphasize fire fighter safety and train our students to protect people, save lives and respond to a variety of emergency situations so they’re prepared to enter the workforce in this exciting field.
+Train for a career in fire fighting and keep your community safe with the Fire Science Program at Lansing Community College (LCC).
+Through comprehensive coursework, you’ll learn fire safety, investigation and inspection, fire command and administration, hazardous materials and how they relate to fire fighting, and the command and use of fire hydraulics.
+We emphasize firefighter safety and train our students to protect people, save lives, and respond to a variety of emergency situations so they’re prepared to enter the workforce in this exciting field.

 Important Dates & Deadlines